hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Extensions are inherited from the underlying AU Base resource profile, where available, and those agreed to form part of the minimum support expectations are marked with _Must Support_.

-Additional extensions are not added directly to an AU Core profile, unless there is no underlying AU Base resource profile is available.
-Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, and Device).
-For these resource types, AU Core or a downstream use case IG can profile directly instead of inheriting from an AU Base profile.
+Additional extensions are not added directly to an AU Core profile, unless there is no underlying AU Base resource profile to derive from.
+Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, or Device).

-TBD - not agreed - it is the constraints that are to be promoted to Base that can temporarily appear in Core.
-"If an appropriate AU Base profile does not yet exists, AU Core profile can temporarily include the profile until a corresponding AU Base profile is defined so that AU Core can derive from it."
+While the work to include a new extension in the underlying AU Base profile is progressing, extensions can be added (but not defined) temporarily in an AU Core profile to support development and testing in a release.

 ##### Use of Terminology Bindings